erenkulaksiz/kiosky/README.md

 # kiosky
 Very basic C# console.

-This project was written in Visual Studio 2017 Community Edition and project not related for earn cash/money.
+This project is for educational purposes only and i dont work for this project.
+Thank you for your advice.

 Commands: (For the latest version v1.2)